From Seattle’s first female mayor, to a popular longtime news anchor, women have held prominent roles across the public arena.

 Hanna sold the paper five years later and became more involved in the suffrage movement in Edmonds and Seattle, according to Seattle Times news partner site HistoryLink.

-To commemorate the 50th anniversary of the statewide amendment granting women the vote, The Seattle Times ran a roundup of Washington women in politics.
+To commemorate the 50th anniversary of the statewide amendment granting women the vote, The Seattle Times in 1960 ran a roundup of Washington women in politics.
 Noted there alongside Landes, Axtell and Croake was the state’s first — and, at that time, only — congresswoman, Republican Catherine May of Yakima.

 That article, which covered Landes’ mayoral term extensively, quoted another Seattle Times piece in which columnist and historian C.T.
 Conover wrote that Landes “did a notably clean, housewifey job as mayor.”